-Survey-Based Measures
+1.2 Survey-Based Measures

-While the theoretical work on selection mechanisms focuses largely on formal institutions - as do Katz and Mair (1992) and Scarrow and Webb (2013) - one way to overcome the massive hurdles to data collection in this domain is to rely on surveys of candidates, elected politicians, or party leaders who have personal experience with their parties' selection processes.
-This approach has been especially popular for measuring party selection procedures for EP elections, which include candidates from hundreds of parties across dozens of countries (see e.g. van der Kolk et al., 1997; Norris and Franklin, 1997; Raunio, 2000; Faas, 2003; Hix, 2004; Farrell et al., 2006).
-While not cheap, survey-based measures represent a convenient alternative to finding, obtaining, and coding party statutes, and have the potential advantage of capturing de facto, rather than de jure, nomination procedures.
-Furthermore, in some domains, surveys of politicians have proved accurate (Maestas et al., 2014).
+While the theoretical work on selection mechanisms focuses largely on formal institutions as do Katz & Mair (1992) and Scarrow & Webb (2013)-one way to overcome the massive hurdles to data collection in this domain is to rely on surveys of candidates, elected politicians, or party leaders who have personal experience with their parties' selection processes.
+This approach has been especially popular for measuring party selection procedures for EP elections, which include candidates from hundreds of candidates across dozens of countries (see e.g. van der Kolk, Schmitt, Scholz & Thomassen 1997, Norris & Franklin 1997, Raunio 2000, Faas 2003, Hix 2004, Farrell, Hix, Johnson & Scully 2006).
+While not cheap, surveybased measures represent a convenient alternative to finding, obtaining, and coding party statutes, and have the potential advantage of capturing de facto, rather than de jure, nomination procedures.
+Furthermore, in some domains, surveys of politicians have proved accurate (Maestas et al. 2014).
 Nonetheless, these measures may suffer from many of the common problems of elite surveys (e.g. non-response bias) and, because theory tends to focus on de jure institutions, it is important to understand the extent to which they capture this concept.

 We therefore compare our statute-based measures to variables collected through candidate surveys.
-Following the model of earlier EP candidate studies, the Collaborative Project on Providing an Infrastructure for Research on Electoral Democracy in the European Union (PIREDEU) conducted surveys around the 2009 EP election which asked candidates, among other things, several questions about selection procedure.
-First, we use two questions from the survey - "On which level were you nominated as an official candidate for the EP election?" and "On this level, who officially nominated you to run in the European Parliament elections?" - which allow us to generate a variable directly comparable to our expert coding from examining rules.
+Following the model of earlier EP candidate studies, the Collaborative Project on Providing an Infrastructure for Research on Electoral Democracy in the European Union (PIREDEU) conducted surveys around the 2009 EP election which asked candidates, among other things, several questions about selection.
+First, we use two questions from the survey- "On which level were you nominated as an official candidate for the EP election?" and "On this level, who officially nominated you to run in the European Parliament elections?" which allow us to generate a variable directly comparable to our expert coding from examining rules.
 The first questions admits three levels: (a) national, (b) regional, and (c) local.
 The second identifies five actors: (1) party executive board, (2) appointed party members, (3) elected party members (delegates), (4) all party members, and (5) voters.
-Combining responses to these variables, we generate a set of mutually exclusive response categories: (a; 1, 2, 3) national party officials, (b; 1, 2, 3) regional party officials, (c; 1, 2, 3) local party officials, and (a, b, c; 4) individual party members.2
+Combining responses to these variables, we generate a set of mutually exclusive response categories: (a; 1, 2, 3) national party officials, (b; 1, 2, 3) regional party officials, (c; 1, 2, 3) local party officials, and (a, b, c; 4) individual party members.